dockerwest/php/README.md

 ### PROFILER

 When a supported 'profiler' is set in the `PROFILER` environment variable, that specific profiler will be enabled.
-Currently there is only support for `xhprof`.
 See the Profilers section if extra configuration is needed to use the selected profiler.

+Currently the following profilers are supported:
+- xdebug
+- xhprof

 extensions
 ----------